 In the iteration 1, I highlighted the service part by putting it on the top-center of the card.
 In the iteration 2, I arranged the time part for a change.
 These were the most vital information that passengers would use for trip searching and identification.
 However, when both the date and service character length are long, there is no enough space.
 So I reorganized the information in a different way, which led to the birth of my third iteration.
 In this iteration, I placed Driver area and Detail area side by side, making the trip card clearer and shorter.

-To figure out the filter criteria, I needed to know why passengers are searching for their trips.
-Based on my team's user research, more than 30000 companies, including Lenovo, Huawei, and Alibaba, remunerate their employees' commuting expenses using the Didi app.
-Amongst all trips, passengers need to select their commuting ones and invoice them by using Didi.
+To figure out the filter criteria, I needed to know why passengers are searching for their rides.
+Based on the user research, more than 30000 companies, including Lenovo, Huawei, and Alibaba, remunerate their employees' commuting expenses using the Didi app.
+Amongst all rides, passengers need to select their commuting ones and invoice them by using Didi.
 People commute on workdays at the same time, and tend to use the same means of transportation.
 Therefore, by setting the criteria of date, time and service, the recoverable trips can be chosen easily.

 Through the design process, I had lots of opportunities to communicate with my mentor, user researchers, and product managers, from which I gained insights about business concerns, user demands and feasibility.
 I conducted multiple design pitches, compared and reflected to find a better one.
 Before I made any decisions, I would ask my mentor and other designers for their suggestions first, so that I could find weak points earlier.

-The original design looks good.
-However, according to the usability testing conducted by user research team, it is too cumbersome.
+The second version of design looks good.
+However, after presenting it in the design critique meeting, I realized it was too cumbersome.
 On the one hand, users need to scroll through four rollers to select the date period.
 On the other hand, the small screen resulted in considerable unintended operation.

 Problems & Solution

 “I spend a lot of time trying to finding where to invoice my trips, and the invoicing process is so inconvenient!
-I have to search and invoice my trips one by one! ” Hearing these complaints again and again pushed me to pay attention on the invoicing process.
+I have to search and invoice my trips one by one! ” Hearing these complaints pushed me to pay attention on the overall invoicing process.